MahApps/MahApps.Metro/docs/guides/quick-start.md

 Next we need to add the resources and styles.
 Unfortunately these need to be specified with each Window.

+> **A note from the team**

-> We have tried embedding the resources and styles in `MetroWindow`, but then you lose all ability to dynamically change the theme.
+> We have tried embedding the resources and styles in `MetroWindow` and in `App`, but you sacrifice all ability to dynamically change the theme.

+> We are looking into improving this in an upcoming release.
+Stay tuned.

-Just under the opening MetroWindow tag, add the following:
+Just after the opening MetroWindow tag, add the following:

 	   <Window.Resources>
 	        <ResourceDictionary>